The concept of “admiralty practice” is an age-long international concept dealing with

 In a 2017 decision of the Federal High Court (Suit No. FHC/L/CS/1807/2017 –

 Assuranceforeningen Skuld [GJENSIDIG] v.
-MT “Clover Pride” & Anor)
+MT “Clover Pride” & Anor), a claim

 for wages of crew was held to fall outside the jurisdiction of the Federal High Court.
 In